RManiyarasan/Bill-of-Materials-for-PCB-Design/README.md

 # Bill-of-Materials-for-PCB-Design
 # Aim

-To prepare the Bill of Material for the given circuit.
+To prepare the Bill of Material for the  USB Charger power supply circuit

 # Software’s required